 Bio: Zhong-Ping JIANG received the M.Sc. degree in statistics from the University of Paris XI, France, in 1989, and the Ph.D. degree in automatic control and mathematics from the Ecole des Mines de Paris (now, called ParisTech-Mines), France, in 1993, under the direction of Prof. Laurent Praly.
 Currently, he is a Professor of Electrical and Computer Engineering at the Tandon School of Engineering, New York University.
 His main research interests include stability theory, robust/adaptive/distributed nonlinear control, robust adaptive dynamic programming, reinforcement learning and their applications to information, mechanical and biological systems.
 In these fields, he has written six books and is the author/co-author of over 500 peer-reviewed journal and conference papers.
 Prof. Jiang is a recipient of the prestigious Queen Elizabeth II Fellowship Award from the Australian Research Council, CAREER Award from the U.S. National Science Foundation, JSPS Invitation Fellowship from the Japan Society for the Promotion of Science, Distinguished Overseas Chinese Scholar Award from the NSF of China, and several best paper awards.
 He has served as Deputy Editor-in-Chief, Senior Editor and Associate Editor for numerous journals.
 Prof. Jiang is a Fellow of the IEEE, IFAC, CAA and AAIA, a foreign member of the Academia Europaea (Academy of Europe), and is among the Clarivate Analytics Highly Cited Researchers.
 In 2022, he received the Excellence in Research Award from the NYU Tandon School of Engineering.

-Title: Data-driven analysis and control of continuous-time systems via orthogonal polynomial bases
+Title: Data-driven analysis and control of continuous-time systems with polynomial orthogonal bases

 Bio: P. Rapisarda received his Ph.D. degree at the Department of Mathematics, University of Groningen, The Netherlands.
 He has held lecturing position at the University of Trieste, Italy; and at the University of Maastricht, The Netherlands.
 He is currently Professor in Control Theory at the School of Electronics and Computer Science of the University of Southampton, United Kingdom.
 His research interests include data-driven simulation and control, system identification, multidimensional systems, model reduction.
 He was associate editor of the IEEE Transactions on Automatic Control (2017-2022) and of Systems and Control Letters (2004-16).
 He is associate editor of Multidimensional Systems and Signal Processing from 2012, and of the IMA Journal of Mathematical Control and Information since 2016.